ruqqq/ruqqq.github.io/content/posts/vim-crash-course-part-1.md

 ## Closing

 That's the end of part 1 of the crash course.
 Making use of these commands regularly should allow you to train your muscle memory.
 Once the muscle memory has strengthened, navigating in Vim should come as second nature.
 Hope this part 1 write up has been beneficial to you.

-Have better tips to navigate in Vim?
-Share in the comments!

 Stay tuned for part 2.